vvolfster/flatten-directory/Readme.md

 #### Install
 ```
-npm i -g flatten-dir
+npm i -g flatten-directory
 ```

 #### Usage without args
 ```
-flatten-dir
+flatten-directory
 ```
-Will use `cwd` as the root directory and will copy every file into a new directory `flatten-dir`
+Will use `cwd` as the root directory and will copy every file into a new directory `flatten-directory`

 #### Usage with args.
 Every arg is optional.
 ```
-flatten-dir --rootdir="downloads" --outputdir="downloadsflattened"
+flatten-directory --rootdir="downloads" --outputdir="downloadsflattened"
 ```
 The `rootdir` will be interpreted as `cwd/rootdir`.
 In this case `cwd/downloads` The `outputdir` will be interpreted as `cwd/outputdir`.
 In this case, `cwd/downloadsflattened`